 Your realtor will have a better idea of the closing costs you can expect to pay, depending on the Hawaii neighborhood you're selling in and other factors.

 An experienced agent can do a lot more than market your property and negotiate with buyers.
 Top realtors — like the ones Clever partners with — will have the local knowledge necessary to maximize your profits and understand what buyers in the area are looking for in a new home.

 Hawaii closing costs calculator

 How to save on Hawaii closing costs

-While closing costs aren't typically the biggest expense for sellers in Hawaii, you do have some options to help you pay less, if possible.
+While closing costs aren't usually the biggest expense for sellers in Hawaii, there are a few ways to reduce these fees.